-When creating or updating documents, Appwrite automatically sets $createdAt and $updatedAt timestamps.
+When creating or updating rows, Appwrite automatically sets $createdAt and $updatedAt timestamps.
 However, there are scenarios where you might need to set these timestamps manually, such as when migrating data from another system or backfilling historical records.

 Server SDKs required

 To manually set $createdAt and $updatedAt, you must use a server SDK with an API key.
-These attributes can be passed inside the data parameter on any of the create, update, or upsert routes (single or bulk).
+These columns can be passed inside the data parameter on any of the create, update, or upsert routes (single or bulk).

 Setting custom timestamps

-You can override a document's timestamps by providing ISO 8601 strings (for example, 2025-08-10T12:34:56.000Z) in the data payload.
-If these attributes are not provided, Appwrite will set them automatically.
+You can override a row's timestamps by providing ISO 8601 strings (for example, 2025-08-10T12:34:56.000Z) in the data payload.
+If these columns are not provided, Appwrite will set them automatically.

-Single document operations
+Single row operations

 Create with custom timestamps